 Here is a selection of my original poetry.

-Some of these poems may be suitable for secondary school/high school/A-levels and older students of poetry.
+Some of these poems may be suitable for secondary school, high school, A-level and older students of poetry.

-Beware that some poems cover dark/difficult topics, so if you’re young or sensitive, perhaps explore these poems and their highlighted issues with someone alongside you for support.
+Beware that some poems cover dark or difficult topics, so if you’re young or sensitive, perhaps explore these poems and their highlighted issues with someone alongside you for support.

 Poem Written In The Dark

 There are some bicycles chained by the river

 Chained to posts, rusted and forlornly